-Cape Disappointment State Park is found at the far southwest corner of Washington and is home to Dead Man’s Cove, a strikingly beautiful coastal nook where the Pacific Ocean meets rugged, forested hills.
+Cape Disappointment State Park is found at the far southwest corner of Washington, a strikingly beautiful coastal nook where the Pacific Ocean meets rugged, forested hills.
 We met up with Kailey and Alex at the nearby Sou’wester vintage trailer campground and went on an adventure with them to explore Cape Disappointment and Dead Man’s Cove.
 The intense weather made the name Dead Man’s Cove seem even more apt.
 But none of us let the wind and rain dampen the fun.

 ↓ Keep reading to see the full adventure ↓